 Use crisp, clear headings per category and space things out so that it's easy to identify what you're talking about in each section.

 6. Order and prioritize the information

-You don’t need it to jump off a page, it shouldn’t smell like your perfume, and it certainly shouldn’t have huge headers.
-Just keep it to bold and not bold as to define the difference between headings and content, but beyond that, don’t get bogged down in picking fonts.
-Oh, wait, in saying that, stick to a serif font, it’s easier to read.
+You don't need it to jump off a page, it shouldn't smell like your perfume, and it certainly shouldn't have huge design-oriented headers.
+Just keep it to bold and not bold as to define the difference between headings and content, but beyond that, don't get bogged down in picking fonts.

 8. Save your new resume as a PDF